 While cerebral palsy is generally caused by genetic mutations or unpreventable delivery complications, medical negligence can, in some cases, cause this devastating injury.
 When a medical professional’s negligence causes a birth injury such as cerebral palsy, a lawsuit may allow the family to seek compensation for medical bills and other damages.

-At Morgan & Morgan, our Orlando cerebral palsy attorneys have recovered millions on behalf of children who required lifelong care because their doctor, nurse or hospital acted negligently during the delivery process.
+At Morgan & Morgan, our birth injury attorneys have recovered millions on behalf of children who have required lifelong care because their doctor, nurse or hospital acted negligently during the delivery process.
 We are proud of our results, which include a $6.5 million birth injury settlement, and remain committed to helping cerebral palsy patients recover compensation for their losses.

-If your infant has been diagnosed with cerebral palsy, you may be able to file a lawsuit against your doctor or hospital to collect compensation for medical bills and other damages.
-Please fill out our free case review form to learn more about how our Orlando cerebral palsy attorneys may be able to help with your cerebral palsy claim.
+If your infant was diagnosed with cerebral palsy, you may be able to file a lawsuit against the doctor or hospital and recover compensation to help your child and family move forward.
+Complete our free case review form to learn more about how our cerebral palsy attorneys may be able to help with your cerebral palsy claim.